joysmith/Creative-Advanced-CSS-Animations/04 creative button effects using css transforms/README-old.md

 a span {
   color: transparent;

+  /* 🧒  Children property;  parent body-tag*/
+  /* position:relative - position relative to it's normal position. */
+  /* top⬇️, bottom⬆️, left➡️, right⬅️ from container */
   position: relative;
 }

 a span:before {
   content: "B";

+  /* 🧒  Children property; parent a-tag, which is set as relative */ /* position:absolute - relative to the closest parent with position:relative. */
   position: absolute;
   color: black;
   transition: all 0.2s;